michaelzg/michaelzg.github.io/_posts/2019-12-14-unified-historical-new-data-stream.md

 ```
 [GitHub Source](https://github.com/michaelzg/unified-historical-new-datastream/blob/master/src/main/scala/TweetStreamImpl.scala)

-As you may expect, both `historical` and `periodicPoll` are functions returning `Source[Tweet, NotUsed]`.
+Both `historical` and `periodicPoll` are functions returning `Source[Tweet, NotUsed]`.
-The key thing here is the intelligent combination the two data streams with
+The key here is the concatentation of two data streams using
-Akka's [Source.combine](https://doc.akka.io/docs/akka/current/stream/operators/Source/combine.html) with `Concat` strategy
+Akka's [Source.combine](https://doc.akka.io/docs/akka/current/stream/operators/Source/combine.html) with `Concat` strategy.
-which first emits all `Tweets` from the historical data source and then
+The strategy first emits all `Tweets` from the historical data source and then
 emits the new `Tweets` through a periodic polling source.

-The historical implementation is straight forward, what is more interesting
+The `historical` function is straight forward.
+What is more interesting
-is that of the periodic polling done on the backend,
-also implemented with a stream:
+is the periodic polling implemented as a stream:

 ```scala
 def periodicPoll(user: String): Source[Tweet, NotUsed] = {